-Arkansas’ Flag and Banner started in 1975 as a one woman door-to-door business selling the most patriotic of America’s symbols – the red, white and blue U.S. flag.
-During the past 40 years Arkansas’ Flag and Banner grew from that one woman show to a multi-million dollar distributor, retailer, manufacturer and in 1995 internet retailer.
-In 2000 they officially began marketing as simply FlagandBanner.com.
+Arkansas Flag and Banner started in 1975 with one woman selling flags door-to-door.
+During the past 40+ years, Arkansas Flag and Banner grew from that one-woman show to a multi-million dollar distributor, retailer, manufacturer and in 1995 internet retailer.
+In 2000, they officially began marketing as simply FlagandBanner.com.

 Pictured at left are Kerry Krouse (McCoy) and Candice Broussard in Sept.
 1976 presenting a flag flown at the nations Capitol to the Sertomans group.

-McCoy has brought her 40 year old company firmly into the 21st century with nationwide advertising, distribution and technology.
+Kerry McCoy has brought her 40+ year old company firmly into the 21st century with nationwide advertising, distribution and technology.
 McCoy lives the American dream in more ways than one.
-Her story shows demonstrates how hard work, intelligence, intuition and a little luck can pay off big in America.
+Her story demonstrates how hard work, intelligence, intuition and a little luck can pay off big in America.

-McCoy began her business in the midst of the recession in 1974-1975.
-As a recent mechandizing school graduate, McCoy was unable to find work so she simply decided to start a business with her $400 savings and self designed business cards.
-What began as door-to-door distribution in 1975, quickly changed because of rising gas prices, to a telemarkeitng sales strategy, then after becoming a new mother, McCoy reinvented her company again to a mail order and catalog business.
+McCoy began her business in the midst of the 1974-1975 recession.
+As a recent fashion merchandising school graduate, McCoy was unable to find work so she decided to start a small business with $400 in savings and self-designed business cards.
+What began as door-to-door distribution in 1975 quickly changed to a telemarketing sales strategy due to rising gas prices.
+After becoming a new mother, McCoy reinvented her company again to a mail-order and catalog business.
 McCoy’s husband, Grady McCoy, has been with the company since 1990.
 Though the McCoys have raised four children together, Kerry calls FlagandBanner.com her “first born.”
 After learning about the internet in 1995, McCoy adopted a “dot com” business model.
-Her business is now known worldwide as simply FlagandBanner.com with roughly 30% of her current sales coming from e-commerce.
-The most recent business addition was a gift shop/boutique on the first floor of FlagandBanner.com’s headquarters.
-The boutique sells not just flags but patriotic decorations, home and garden decor, clothing, jewelry, toys and more.
+Her business is now known worldwide as FlagandBanner.com, with over 30% of her current sales coming from e-commerce.

-Kerry McCoy is not only a wife, mother and owner of a full-time business but also is active in the community and spends countless hours working with the non-profit Friends of Dreamland that is restoring the third floor of Taborian Hall.
+McCoy is not only a wife, mother and owner of a thriving business, but is also active in the community and spends countless hours working with the non-profit Friends of Dreamland to restore the third floor of Taborian Hall.
 Always the entrepreneur, McCoy began publishing an in-house magazine recounting stories that customers relayed to the FlagandBanner.com sales team.
 Brave Magazine is distributed nationwide, free to FlagandBanner.com customers.

 These may be "big" customers but we treat all our customers the same.
 Big or small, for personal use or for business, we treat everyone with the best possible customer service that we can.
 That is why you will get a real person when you call us toll free at 1.800.445.0653 SIX DAYS A WEEK.
 Yes, we are available on Saturday from 10am to 4pm central time.
 No other flag and banner company can say that!